militaryinvestor/militaryinvestor.github.io/_posts/2022-01-23-How-Do-Tax-Brackets-Work.md

 Why does this matter?
 Well, I've heard people say that they would refuse a pay raise if it put them in a higher tax bracket.
 Or, they said that they didn't want to go after a higher salary for the same reason.

-These are really bad decisions.  **If a raise puts you just one dollar over your current tax bracket, only that extra dollar is taxed at the next higher tax rate!**  The higher tax brackets just mean that the extra your earn (not your existing earnings) could be taxed at a higher rate.
+These are really bad decisions.  **If a raise puts you just one dollar over your current tax bracket, only that extra dollar is taxed at the next higher tax rate!**  Moving into a higher tax bracket just mean that some of the extra you earn (not all of your earnings) could be taxed at a higher rate.

 #### However, taxes do matter

 Turning down a raise is a bad way to pay less taxes.
 However, maximizing your tax deductions is a smart way to lower your taxes.
+Finding legal ways to reduce your taxable income should be a priority for anyone, but especially for those in higher tax brackets.

-Also, investing in a Roth IRA or IRA (or in your TSP or Roth TSP) can keep you from getting an unexpected tax bill from investing in a _brokerage account_.
-I'll break down the potential pitfalls of long and short-term _capital gains_ taxes in a future post.
+As an investor, taxes are also a big deal.
+For example, selling short-term investments in a regular _brokerage account_ can add to your taxable income (and be taxed at a high rate) vs. a lower _capital gains_ rate for long-term investments.
+Also, investing in a Roth IRA or IRA (or in your TSP or Roth TSP) can save you from getting an unexpected tax bill.

+I'll break down the potential pitfalls of long and short-term capital gains taxes in a future post.